Finetuning with 🤗 Accelerate

 If you adapt the code to your own use case, the specific logic in each step might differ but the overall structure should remain the same.
 When you're starting out with this pipeline, you'll probably want to start with model with smaller size (e.g. one of the Llama 3.1 family at the ~8B parameter mark) and then iterate on that.
 This will allow you to quickly run through a number of experiments and see how the model performs on your use case.

 In this early stage, experimentation is important.
-Accordingly, any way you can maximise the number of experiments you can run will help increase the amount you can learn.
-So we want to minimise the amount of time it takes to iterate to a new experiment.
+Accordingly, any way you can maximize the number of experiments you can run will help increase the amount you can learn.
+So we want to minimize the amount of time it takes to iterate to a new experiment.
 Depending on the precise details of what you do, you might iterate on your data, on some hyperparameters of the finetuning process, or you might even try out different use case options.

 Our prepare_data